Bangalore hi-tech and beans

 A 12 percent luxury tax is standard at all hotels.
 Due to government regulations, the tax was until recently charged at the rack rate, not at the price you might have been paying.
 This is due to change.
 Restaurant prices may or may not include taxes (including 12.5 percent VAT) for service industries including hospitality, and 5-10 percent tips are customary but not required.

 Any room rates listed here are purely for rule-of-thumb comparison.
 Rates fluctuate daily and depend on low and high seasons.
 Always check for the Best Available Internet (BAR) rate online or speak with your travel agent.
-In general, rates may range from Rs4,000 at a good three-star budget level hotel to Rs12,500-Rs16,000 at high end five-star hotels, going up to over Rs20,000 for luxury suites.
+In general, rates may range from Rs4,000 at a good three-star budget level hotel to Rs12,000-Rs20,000 at high end five-star hotels where suites will cost more.

 Bangalore business hotels directory